Environment to develop and run TYPO3 in Docker containers

 - Or with the browser

-docker-compose exec -u www-data typo3 touch /app/public/FIRST_INSTALLOpen http://typo3.localhost/typo3/install.php and configure TYPO3
+docker-compose exec -u www-data typo3 touch /app/private/FIRST_INSTALLOpen http://typo3.localhost/typo3/install.php and configure TYPO3

 - With TYPO3 Console